zetta/daedalus/README.md

 ### Considerations.

-This project has indeed some improvement opportunities to increase his flexibility in future, however to reduce the complexity this details has been ommited on purpose.
+This project has indeed some improvement opportunities – mostly to have increased flexibility in the future – however they have been purposely omited in order to keep reduced complexity.
  - There is no `Object` representation of the `route` `entity`.
  - To present the `route` in the second endpoint a `Decorator` pattern could be used, however right now can be easily handled in the `RouteService`.
- - It was considered to use a `queue` system such as `RabbitMQ` to process al the `in progress` routes, however it will require a new container and also the consumer requires to be supervised which will require much more code maintenance.
+ - It was considered to use a `queue` system such as `RabbitMQ` to process all the `in progress` routes, however it will require a new container and also the consumer requires to be supervised which will require much more code maintenance.
 Right now the `async` capacity is handled by a background process fired everytime a new route is inserted.

 ### Directory